MileHacker Logo

 Many boutique hotels house in beautifully restored colonial houses.
 These often high ceilings, inner courtyards, and traditional decor.

-• Vacation Rentals and Apartment Options:
+• Holiday Rentals and Apartments:

-• Homestay and Community-based Tourism:
+• Homestays and Community-based-based Tourism:

 Homestay options less common directly within Cartagena city for typical tourist bookings.
 These experiences cultural immersion and support local economies directly.